-Acute hypercapnia, Non-chemical modulation of ventilation & ventilation response to exercise
+Acute hypercapnia, Non-chemical modulation of ventilation and ventilation response to exercise

 Arterial PCO2 is the most important regulator.
 Both the rate and depth of breathing are controlled to maintain arterial PCO2 close to 40 mm Hg.
 In a normal awake individual, there is a linear rise in ventilation as arterial PCO2 reaches and exceeds 40 mm Hg.
 Changes in PCO2 are sensed by central and peripheral chemoreceptors, and they transmit this information to the medullary respiratory centers.